-Is the benchmark location representative from a wind-climatology perspective of what operator will require contractually?
-That is, the trial operator should select the location that is needed for subsequent forecasting or a location with a similar climatology.
+Is the benchmark location representative from a wind-climatology perspective of the scope of locations for which the operator will ultimately require operational forecast services?
+That is, the trial operator should select a location that is needed for subsequent forecasting or a location with a similar climatology.
 Operators should also be aware of the randomness of forecast performance on single locations, if a large area with many sites is the target.